urbs-dev/codestral/README.md

 Place your cursor where you want the FIM code to appear and look for `Codestral code completion` in the `Addins` drop down menu of `RStudio`.

-When you click on the addin, the codestral answer is inserted.
+When you click on the addin, the Codestral answer is inserted.
 In the request, the prompt is the part of the script before the cursor, the suffix is the part of the script after the cursor.
 The answer is limited to `max_tokens$FIM` as set in `codestral_init`.
 In case you feel the FIM